crabvk/vite-plugin-svg-sprite/README.md

 ## Usage

-Add the plugin to your *vite.config.ts*:
+Add plugin to your *vite.config.ts*:

 ```shell
 import svgSprite from '@crabvk/vite-plugin-svg-sprite'